census-instrumentation/opencensus-go/README.md

 $ go get -u github.com/census-instrumentation/opencensus-go

+TODO: convert this to godoc so the above go get command doesn't complain and godoc can present this nicely.

 ## Prerequisites
 This requires Go 1.8 or later as it uses the convenience function sort.Slice(...) introduced in Go 1.8.

-## Tags
+## Tags API

 ### To create/retrieve a key
 A key is defined by its name.
 To use a key a user needs to know its name and type (currently only keys of type string are supported.
-Later support for keys of type int64 and bool will be supported).
+Later keys of type int64 and bool will be supported).
 Calling CreateKeyString(...) multiple times with the same name returns the same key.

 To create/retrieve a key the user calls:

 Create/retrieve key: